exonum/exonum-doc/src/get-started/java-binding.md

 #### Messages

-Transactions are transmitted by external service clients to the framework as an Exonum message. <!-- TODO: Link a section on messages in the main Exonum docs when/if it is updated? -->
+Transactions are transmitted by external service clients to the framework as Exonum messages. <!-- TODO: Link a section on messages in the main Exonum docs when/if it is updated? -->
-The transaction message contains a header with identifying information, such as a message type, an id of the service this transaction belongs to, the transaction id within that service; a payload containing transaction parameters; the public key of the author and a signature that authenticates them.
+A transaction message contains a header with the identifying information, such as an ID of the service this transaction belongs to and a transaction ID within that service; a payload containing transaction parameters;
+a public key of the author and a signature that authenticates them.

 The transaction payload in the message can be serialized using an arbitrary algorithm supported by both the service client and the service itself.

-If a service itself needs to create a transaction on a particular node, it can use [`Node#submitTransaction`][node-submit-transaction] method.
+If the service itself needs to create a transaction on a particular node, it can use the [`Node#submitTransaction`][node-submit-transaction] method.
-This method will create and sign a transaction message using the [service key][node-configuration-validator-keys] of _that particular node_ (meaning that the node will be an author of the transaction), and submit it into the network.
+This method will create and sign a transaction message using the [service key][node-configuration-validator-keys] of _that particular node_ (meaning that the node will be the author of the transaction), and submit it to the network.
-Invoking this method on each node unconditionally will produce _N_ transactions that have the same payloads, but distinct authors’ public keys and signatures, where _N_ is the number of nodes in the network.
+Invoking this method on each node unconditionally will produce _N_ transactions that have the same payloads, but different authors’ public keys and signatures, where _N_ is the number of nodes in the network.

-Ed25519 is a standard cryptographic system for digital signature of Exonum messages.
-It is available through [`CryptoFunctions#ed25519`][cryptofunctions-ed25519] method.
+Ed25519 is a standard cryptographic system for digital signing of Exonum messages.
+It is available through the [`CryptoFunctions#ed25519`][cryptofunctions-ed25519] method.

 [node-configuration-validator-keys]: ../architecture/configuration.md#genesis-validator-keys

-#### Transaction lifecycle
+#### Transaction Lifecycle
-The lifecycle of a Java service transaction is the same as in any other
+The lifecycle of a Java service transaction is the same as in any other Exonum service:
-service:

-1. A service client creates a transaction message, including ids of the service and this transaction, a serialized transaction parameters as a payload, and signing the message with the author’s key pair.
+1. A service client creates a transaction message, including IDs of the service and this transaction, serialized transaction parameters as a payload, and signs the message with the author’s key pair.
-1. A client transmits the message to one of Exonum nodes in the network.
+1. The client transmits the message to one of the Exonum nodes in the network.
 The transaction is identified by the hash of the corresponding message.
-1. The node verifies the correctness of the message: its header, including the service id, and its cryptographic signature against the author’s public key included in it.
+1. The node verifies the correctness of the message: its header, including the service ID, and its cryptographic signature against the author’s public key included into it.
 1. The node verifies that the transaction payload can be correctly decoded by the service into an *executable transaction*.
 1. If all checks pass, the node that received the message adds it to its local transaction pool and broadcasts the message to all the other nodes in the network.
 1. Other nodes, having received the transaction message, perform all the previous verification steps, and, if they pass, add the message to the local transaction pool.
-1. When the majority of nodes-validators agree to include this transaction in the next block, they take the message from the transaction pool and convert it into an executable transaction, and [execute](#transaction-execution) it.
+1. When majority of validator nodes agree to include this transaction into the next block, they take the message from the transaction pool and convert it into an executable transaction, and [execute](#transaction-execution) it.
-1. When all transaction in a block are executed, all changes are atomically applied to the database state and a new block is commited.
+1. When all transaction in the block are executed, all changes are atomically applied to the database state and a new block is commited.

 The transaction messages are preserved in the database regardless of the execution result, and can be later accessed via `Blockchain` class.
 For a more detailed description of transaction processing, see the [Transaction Lifecycle](../architecture/transactions.md#lifecycle) section.

 ##### Transaction Execution

 When the framework receives a transaction message, it must transform it into an *executable transaction* to process.
-As each service has several transaction types each with its own parameters, it must provide a [`TransactionConverter`][transactionconvererter] for this purpose (see also `Service#convertToTransaction`).
+As every service has several transaction types each with its own parameters, it must provide a [`TransactionConverter`][transactionconvererter] for this purpose (see also `Service#convertToTransaction`).
 When the framework requests a service to convert a transaction, its message is guaranteed to have a correct cryptographic signature.

-An executable transaction is an instance of a class implementing [`Transaction`][transaction] interface and defining transaction business logic.
-The interface implementations must define the execution rule for the transaction in `execute` method.
+An executable transaction is an instance of a class implementing the [`Transaction`][transaction] interface and defining transaction business logic.
+The interface implementations must define an execution rule for the transaction in `execute` method.

-`Transaction#execute` method describes the operations that are applied to the current storage state when the transaction is executed.
-Exonum passes an [execution context][transaction-execution-context] as an argument, which allows to get a `Fork`&nbsp;– a view that allows performing modifying operations; and some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it; and the author’s public key.
+The `Transaction#execute` method describes the operations that are applied to the current storage state when the transaction is executed.
+Exonum passes an [execution context][transaction-execution-context] as an argument, which allows to get a `Fork`&nbsp;– a view that allows tp perform modifying operations; and some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.
 A service schema object can be used to access data collections of this service.

 Also, `Transaction#execute` method may throw `TransactionExecutionException`